 His father died years and years before I was born in 1963.
 He was nowhere near 90.
 Babe’s mother died in the mid-1980s (shame on me for not remembering exactly when), and I know she was in her 80s when she died.
 His older brother Vin died in 2009; he was around 86.
 His younger brother died in 2011; he was 83.
 My mother, the baby of the family, is the outlier.
 She died in 2011 of cancer when she was 71.

-***A note about the photo above: I recently discovered this photocopy of a photograph that I believe is Babe, obviously before he went into the army.
+***A note about the photo below: I recently discovered this photocopy of a photograph that I believe is Babe, obviously before he went into the army.
 I’m not sure, but I think this is in front of Mount Kisco High School.
 I don’t know who the girls in the photo are.
 If this is Babe’s picture, it’s the only other picture of him I know of besides his army portrait.
 Note the cigarette in his left hand.

 The only thing that occurs to me when I think about my Uncle Babe’s 90th birthday is how young he was when he was killed: five months shy of his 21st birthday.
 Television wasn’t widely available then.
 The polio vaccine had not yet been invented.
 The atomic age began a few months after he died.
 In the state where I now call home, Missouri, Winston Churchill coined the phrase “iron curtain” in a speech nearly a year after Babe died.
 The Cold War was on.

 In short, the amount of change in the United States that he missed just staggers my mind.
 I wish I had something more profound to say than that.